wso2-attic/ballerina-integrator/README.md

         // The ‘await` keyword blocks until the previously started async function returns.
         // Append the results from all the responses of the stock data backend. var response1 = await f1;
         // Use `match` to check whether the responses are available.
-If they are not available, an error is generated. match response1 {
+	// If a response is not available, an error is generated. match response1 {
             http:Response resp => {